JPelletier96/xg_plot/README.md

 What I use these for:
 - Breaking down a team's offensive production over time.
-- Show our players periods of time during the game where we performed well or poorly.
+- Showing our players periods of time during the game where we performed well or poorly.
 - Opposition analysis.
 For example in this plot, Colorado College had 1 shot (0.10 xg) between the 30' and 65' so a coach could focus on those 35 minutes of the game and see what defensive tactics are effective against CC.